zerotrustnetworkaccess/zerotrustnetworkaccess.info/src/_posts/2022-02-06-test-ztna-blog-post.markdown

 categories: [architecture, SD-WAN, SDP]
 author: "Tortoiz Theme"
 post_image: "/assets/images/test-post/test-post.jpg"
+figure: "/assets/images/test-post/blog-cockpit-plugin.png"
 post_format: "general"
 trending: true
 time_to_read: "15 min"
 permalink: /blogs/:title
+qoute:
+  blockquote: "As you can see, the spawn() method accepts your command as an array of strings.
+From here it will return any output as a string.
+The command enclave status --json writes JSON to stdout so that gives us easy access to the data, which is easily parsed into JS Object and can then be manipulated as you’d expect."
+  author: "Tony Stark"
+  occupation: "Ironman"
+table:
+  - type: "ICMP"
+    protocol: "ICMP"
+    port_range: "-"
+    destinations: "all IPv4, all IPv6"
+  - type: "All TCP"
+    protocol: "TCP"
+    port_range: "all ports"
+    destinations: "all IPv4, all IPv6"
+  - type: "All UDP"
+    protocol: "UPD"
+    port_range: "all ports"
+    destinations: "all IPv4, all IPv6"
 ---

 <h1>{{page.title}}</h1>